 Four Killed When State Police Chopper Crashes Into Harvard Boathouse

 CAMBRIDGE, Mass.
-(AP) _ Investigators should be able to piece together most of a state police helicopter that crashed onto the roof of an unoccupied boathouse owned by Harvard University shortly after takeoff Wednesday, killing two police pilots and the two civilians with them.
+(AP) _ A state police helicopter crashed onto the roof of an unoccupied boathouse owned by Harvard University shortly after takeoff Wednesday, killing two police pilots and the two civilians with them.

 Witnesses said the chopper’s main rotor was not spinning as the helicopter fell onto the flat roof of the one-story boathouse.

 Larry Abeln, director of the master’s program at MIT’s nearby Sloan School of Management, said he heard a loud boom and saw a lot of smoke, but no flames.

 ``I saw the impact of this blue helicopter on the corner of the boathouse,″ Abeln said. ``I heard this huge explosion and saw half of the helicopter sticking out from the corner of the building.″